A new treatment for some periodic Schr\"{o}dinger operators I: the eigenvalue: Classical Floquet theory and Large Eigenvalue Perturbation

-Taking the limit $\Omega\to0$ we recover the results for the Lam\'{e} equation, already treated in \cite{wh1401}, see also \cite{wh1108} and references in.
+Taking the limit $\Omega\to0$ we recover the results for the Lam\'{e} equation, already treated in Ref.~\cite{wh1401}, see also Ref.~\cite{wh1108} and references therein.
 The Lam\'{e} equation comes from the same procedure of solving the Laplace equation $\nabla^2W=0$ in the ellipsoidal coordinates.
 Taking the limit $k^2\to0$ while keeping $\Delta k^2\to-4\theta_1-16\theta_2,\Omega k^4\to16\theta_2$ we recover the result for the Whittaker-Hill equation.
 Taking a further limit $\theta_2\to 0$ we recover the result for the Mathieu equation.

+It is easy to examine that if the period $2\omega_2$ or $2\omega_3$ is wrongly used in large eigenvalue perturbation relation (\ref{nufrommonodromy}), the eigenvalue obtained could not reduce to the eigenvalue of Whittaker-Hill equation (\ref{largelambdaWH}).

-\subsection{Heun equation in elliptic form}
+\subsubsection{Heun equation in elliptic form}